prewittdavon/TEDVis/README.md

 # TEDVis

 Hi guys!
 Here is our first tutorial of the semester.
-Breaking away from Twitter Data for a second since our server might be down, I decided to use about 5400 or so TED talks manuscripts forkerd from @saryan's Ted-Talks repo instead!
+Breaking away from Twitter Data for a second since our server might be down, I decided to use about 5400 or so TED talks manuscripts forkerd from @saranyan's Ted-Talks repo instead!

 The main pursose of this tutorial is to get our feet wet with using data to visualize any insights.
 At its simplest form, we can create something like a bar graph!